-- 9. The Appellant submitted that the Case I deduction claimed pursuant to section 381 TCA 1997, was a deduction in estimating income from all sources and was not a deduction in computing total income and that as a result, the Appellant was not a 'relevant individual' for the purposes of the domicile levy on the basis that his world-wide income did not exceed €1,000,000 in 2011. - 10.
-The Respondent was of the view that a deduction pursuant to section 381 TCA 1997 was a deduction in computing total income and that as such, the deduction was excluded from the calculation of 'world-wide income' in accordance with the express statutory wording of the definition of 'world-wide income' contained in section 531AA TCA 1997.
+- 7. The Appellant submitted that the Case I deduction claimed pursuant to section 381 TCA 1997, was a deduction in estimating income from all sources, and was not a deduction in computing total income and that as a result, the Appellant's world-wide income for 2010 and 2011 was nil and the Appellant was not a 'relevant individual' for the purposes of the domicile levy. - 8.
+The Respondent was of the view that a deduction pursuant to section 381 TCA 1997, was a deduction in computing total income and that as such, the deduction was excluded from the calculation of world-wide income in accordance with the express statutory wording of the definition of 'world-wide income' contained in section 531AA TCA 1997.